Why Skin Care Is Not Self-Indulgent

 An by the National Council for Mental Well-being notes that self-care is clinically proven to reduce stress, increase happiness, and enhance confidence.
 It helps you achieve balance in different aspects of your life, and it’s not self-indulgent.

-The importance of has become more pressing in recent years, and there is no easier form of self-care than skin care.
+The importance of has become more pressing in recent years, and there is .
 When your skin looks good, you feel good and more confident.
 Skin care also allows you to relax.
 For some, applying product in the undisturbed peace of a warmly lit bathroom can be almost .

 Investing in good skin care will make you feel and look healthier.
 There’s nothing self-indulgent about ensuring our overall health and well-being, even if it means adding to your (skin care) cart.